MichaelACraig/FencingTracker.com-Webscaper-Visualizer/README.md

 # FencingTracker.com Webscarper and Visualizer
 Webscraping script for FencingTracker.com

-Utilizes BeautifulSoup Library to scrape user data into .csv format to be utilized by a multitude of different use cases
+Utilizes BeautifulSoup4 Library to scrape user data (All-time Statistics) into .csv format to be utilized by a multitude of different use cases

 SETUP/INSTALL:
-Ran in a virtual enviornment
+Set up in a Virtual Enviornment and install these libraries (python3 -m venv venv)
-1. install BeautifulSoup (pip3 install beautifulsoup)
+    1. BeautifulSoup4 (pip3 install beautifulsoup4)
-2. install requests (pip3 install requests)
+    2. requests (pip3 install requests)

 Node structure (Visualizations Sake):